-Enrichetta Ravina is a Visiting Assistant Professor of Finance at the Kellogg School of Management.
+Enrichetta Ravina is a Visiting Associate Professor of Finance at the Kellogg School of Management.
 Professor Ravina's research focuses on Household Finance, Behavioral Finance, and Corporate Finance.
 Some of her recent research projects examine the investment and trading behavior of individuals in 401(k) plans, brokerage accounts, and other type of financial accounts, with special emphasis on the role of behavioral biases, imperfect information, financial anxiety, and inertia in affecting such decisions.
 She has also studied the portfolio allocations of high net-worth US households, and conducted several studies in Fin-Tech about the measurement of investors' risk attitudes and their evolution over time, and the effect of beauty, race and other personal characteristics in credit markets.
 Her work has been published at journals such as the Review of Financial Studies and the Journal of Financial Economics, and featured in The Wall Street Journal, the Financial Times, and The Atlantic.
 Prior to joining Kellogg, Professor Ravina was an Assistant Professor of Finance at NYU Stern (2005-2008), and an Assistant Professor of Finance and Economics at Columbia Business School (2008-2017).
 She holds a Ph.D. and an M.A. in Economics from Northwestern University, and a B.A. degree in Economics from the University of Torino, Italy.

 Finance II: Corporate Finance covers the financial knowledge you need to run a firm, whether the firm is a multi-billion international conglomerate or a three-person start up.
 You will learn how to answer the three fundamental question of corporate finance: (1) Capital structure or the funding decision: which source(s) of capital should you use to fund the firm's project?
 (2) Capital budgeting or the investment decision: which projects should you invest in?
 (3) Dividend decision: how should you deploy the capital that the project returns?